Car Manufacturer Insurance Programs: Tesla, GM, and OEM Coverage

 Tesla Insurance

 Tesla Insurance is the most prominent and mature OEM program on the market.
-Available in 12 states — including Arizona, California, Colorado, Illinois, Maryland, Minnesota, Nevada, Ohio, Oregon, Texas, Utah, and Virginia — Tesla prices premiums using a proprietary Safety Score system.
-This 0–100 monthly score tracks behaviors such as hard braking, aggressive turning, unsafe following distance, forward-collision warnings, and Autopilot disengagement events.
-No additional hardware is needed; Tesla uses sensors already embedded in the vehicle.
+Tesla prices premiums using a proprietary Safety Score system that tracks hard braking, aggressive turning, unsafe following distance, forward-collision warnings, and Autopilot disengagement events.
+No additional hardware is required — Tesla uses sensors already embedded in the vehicle.

 New policyholders start with a default Safety Score of 90, and as your monthly score improves, your premium drops.
-Tesla also offers a Full Self-Driving (FSD) discount in select states — the more you drive with FSD enabled, the larger your monthly savings.
-The program is actively expanding, with Florida reportedly in the pipeline as of early 2026.
+Tesla also offers a Full Self-Driving (FSD) discount that scales with the percentage of miles driven using FSD over a 30-day rolling period — the more FSD-engaged miles, the larger the discount on eligible policy portions.
+This per-mile FSD discount is currently available in Florida, Texas, and Arizona.
+Notably, California does not use the Safety Score for pricing due to state insurance regulations.

 GM Insurance

-General Motors launched GM Insurance through its OnStar ecosystem, covering Chevrolet, Buick, GMC, and Cadillac vehicles from model year 2016 or newer.
-GM Insurance uses OnStar telematics to monitor driving behavior and base rates on safe driving habits.
-In a major expansion move, GM Insurance launched in California in March 2026, with coverage now spanning 18+ states.
+General Motors offers GM Insurance through its OnStar ecosystem, covering Chevrolet, Buick, GMC, and Cadillac vehicles.
+GM Insurance uses OnStar telematics to monitor driving behavior — including acceleration, braking, cornering, speed, seat belt usage, and mileage — and bases rates on actual driving habits.
 The program prioritizes OEM parts in claims and integrates directly with the vehicle's existing connectivity platform.

 Honda Insurance Solutions

-Honda entered the insurance space in 2025 through a partnership with VIU by HUB, a licensed omnichannel insurance brokerage.
-Honda's program covers automobiles, motorcycles, RVs, and more.
-One standout feature: Honda does not use driving behavior data to set rates, a deliberate privacy-forward differentiator from Tesla and GM.
+Honda entered the insurance space through a partnership with VIU by HUB, a licensed omnichannel insurance brokerage.
+Honda's program covers automobiles, motorcycles, homes, RVs, and more, and is available across all 50 states.
+One standout feature: Honda does not use driving behavior data to set rates — a deliberate privacy-forward differentiator from Tesla and GM.
 Honda also offers optional OEM parts coverage, ensuring that accident repairs use genuine Honda and Acura Genuine Parts.

 Rivian Insurance